steven-varga/h5cpp/docs/pages/error_handling.md

 	}
 ```

+**Design criteria**
+- All HDF5 CAPI calls are checked with the only exception of `H5Lexsists` where the failure carries information, that the path does not exist yet.
+- Callbacks of CAPI routines doesn't throw any exceptions, honoring the HDF5 CAPI contract, hence allowing the CAPI call to clean up
+- Error messages currently are collected in `H5Eall.hpp` may be customized
+- Thrown exceptions are hierarchial
+- Before Exceptions thrown within CTOR-s if memory reserved freed, then CAPI resources are released in the order of likelihood not generating further errors.
+While cascading errors can't be entirely prevented, if it happens one can **creash** the software or cactching `h5::error::rollbback` exception can decide to go on at risking small CAPI memory leak.
+The possibility of this leak can not be reduced further.

-exception hierarchy is embedded in namespaces, the chart should be interpreted as tree, for instance a file create exception is
+Exception hierarchy is embedded in namespaces, the chart should be interpreted as tree, for instance a file create exception is
 `h5::error::io::file::create`.
 Keep in mind [namespace aliasing][3] allow you customization should you find the long names inconvenient:
 ```cpp
 using file_error = h5::error::io::file